nondeterministic/oorep/README.md

 You can choose between the following two different methods in order to get OOREP up and running on your own machine.

-### Method 1: By using ready-made Docker images (recommended way)
+### Method 1: By using ready-made Docker images (recommended method)

 #### Prerequisite

 * You have the commands `docker` and `docker-compose` available on your machine.

-#### Execute the Docker containers from [Dockerhub](https://hub.docker.com/u/oorep)
+#### Pull the Docker images from [Dockerhub](https://hub.docker.com/u/oorep)

 But first, clone OOREP's source code repository from here.
-Afterwards execute the following commands one after another:
+Afterwards change into the `docker` directory of the source code repository and execute the following two commands one after another:
 ```
-cd docker/
-docker-compose pull
+$ docker-compose pull
-docker-compose up
+$ docker-compose up
 ```
 Depending on your Internet connection, those commands may take a while to complete.
 When all is done, you should be able to point your web browser to `http://localhost:9000` and see OOREP's landing page.
-Needless to say, those images are test-only and are not intended for any production environments or the like.
+Needless to say, those images are test-only and are not intended for any production environments or the like without further modifications.

 ### Method 2: By building the project from scratch (for experts only)